espressif/esptool/README.md

 The `--chip` argument is optional when writing to flash, esptool will detect the type of chip when it connects to the serial port.

-The --port argument specifies the serial port.
+The `--port` argument specifies the serial port.
 This may take the form of something like COMx (Windows), /dev/ttyUSBx (Linux) or /dev/tty.usbserial (OS X) or similar names.

 The next arguments to write_flash are one or more pairs of offset (address) and file name.
 When generating ESP8266 "version 1" images, the file names created by elf2image include the flash offsets as part of the file name.
-For "version 2" images, the bootloader and linker script you are using determines the flash offset.
+For other types of images, consult your SDK documentation to determine the files to flash at which offsets.

 You may also need to specify arguments for [flash mode and flash size](#flash-modes), if you wish to override the defaults.
 For example: